imaginando/imaginando.github.io/vs/layer-manager.md

 Everytime you make a change in the code, the material will be updated.
 If there are no errors and if the code is right, you will see something happening in the preview window.

-The preview window can be dragged around or made full screen by clicking the full screen button inside of it.
+The preview window can be moved by dragging it, and can be made full screen by clicking the full screen button inside of it.
 To close the full screen preview, double click on the preview area.

-It is out of the scope of this documentation to teach you how to write GLSL fragment shaders as this is an highly complex topic that requires a lot of background in computer graphics as well as deep mathematics knowledge (which we do not master it ourselves).
+It is beyond the scope of this documentation to teach you how to write GLSL fragment shaders, as this is an highly complex topic that requires a good background understanding of computer graphics, as well as a deep knowledge of mathematics.
+(Something that we are by no means masters of!).

-Still, if you are brave enough to adventure yourself in this topic we would recommend reading ['The Book of Shaders'](https://https://thebookofshaders.com/) an incredible online resource on how to write your own shaders, written by [Patricio Gonzales Vivo](http://www.patriciogonzalezvivo.com).
+Still, if you are brave enough to take on this challenge yourself, we recommend reading ['The Book of Shaders'](https://https://thebookofshaders.com/) as a starting point.
+It is an incredible online resource about how to write your own shaders, written by [Patricio Gonzales Vivo](http://www.patriciogonzalezvivo.com).

 However we do feel that it is important to mention some of the most basic caveats of converting a typical GLSL fragment shader code to be compatible with VS.